-RTM: Serving the Claim Notice on the Landlord, their Counter Notice and Rejected Claims
+RTM: Serving the Claim Notice on the Landlord (s82) and Right of Access Notice (s83)

 Under s82 the RTM company has the right to serve a specifically worded notice on the landlord(s) requiring any information ‘which the company reasonably requires for ascertaining the particulars to be included in a claim notice for claiming the right to acquire the right to manage’.
 The reason the wording is so specific is to enable information to be obtained purely to allow the claim notice to be served, not used as a way to extract information that could be used for something else.
 If the information is contained in documents such as accounts or bank statements, contracts or specifications then the notice can compel the landlord to allow the inspection and copying of them or to supply copies.
 A landlord served with a notice under s82 must comply within 28 days.